Optimizing Safe Flow Decompositions in DAGs: Preliminary

-We consider a DAG $G=(V,E)$ with $n$ vertices and $m$ edges, where each edge $e$ has a flow $f(e)$ passing through it (also called its {\em weight}).
-Any two edges are called {\em siblings} if they share either their source vertex, or their target vertex.
+Consider a directed acyclic flow graph $G=(V,E)$ with $|V|=n$ vertices and $|E|=m$ edges, where each edge $e$ has a flow (or weight) $f(e)$ passing through it.
+For simplicity we assume the graph is connected giving $m\geq n-1$.
 For each vertex $u$, $f_{in}(u)$ and $f_{out}(u)$ denotes the total flow on its incoming edges and total flow on its outgoing edges, respectively.
 A vertex $v$ in the graph is called a {\em source} if $f_{in}(v)=0$ and a {\em sink} if $f_{out}(v)=0$.
+The set of sources and sinks of the graph $G$ is denoted by $Source(G)$ and $Sink(G)$ respectively.
 Every other vertex $v$ satisfies the {\em conservation of flow} $f_{in}(v)=f_{out}(v)$, making the graph a {\em flow graph}.